aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.saving.resourcehandlers/resourcehandler/handleresourcereference/_index.md

 ---
 title: ResourceHandler.HandleResourceReference
 second_title: Aspose.SVG for .NET API Reference
-description: ResourceHandler method.
+description: ResourceHandler HandleResourceReference method.
 This method is responsible for handling the resource reference.
 In this method you can set what the reference to the resource being handled will look like
 type: docs
 weight: 20
 url: /net/aspose.svg.saving.resourcehandlers/resourcehandler/handleresourcereference/